plone/training/mastering-plone/what_is_plone.rst

 --------

 `plone.restapi <https://plonerestapi.readthedocs.io/en/latest/>`_
-is has a hypermedia API to access Plone content using REST (Representational State Transfer).
+is a hypermedia API to access Plone content using REST (Representational State Transfer).

 It is used to connect the Volto frontend with Plone.